AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 <ol class="numeral">
     <li>Any entity interpreting this constitution must promote the spirit, purpose, and object of this constitution, and the values that this constitution imposes.</li>
     <li>If a law appears to be inconsistent with the constitution, the court must adopt a reasonable interpretation of the law with the provisions of this Constitution over an interpretation that is inconsistent with this Constitution.</li>
-    <li>The constitution is to be adopted in English, and translations made in Solemania must be available at some point in the future.</li>
+    <li>The constitution is to be adopted in English, and translations made in Solemanium must be available at some point in the future.</li>
-    <li>If there a difference in the provisions between the English and Solemania translations, the English translation will be used.</li>
+    <li>If there a difference in the provisions between the English and Solemanium translations, the English translation will be used.</li>
 </ol>

 ### Article 6: Secularism